onpace/apipie-rails/README.rst

 default_version
   Default API version to be used (1.0 by default)

+version_request
+  Pass a proc in order to extract the version form the request.

 validate
   Parameters validation is turned off when set to false.
 When set to ``:explicitly``, you must invoke parameter validation yourself by calling